 We should really embrace new technology and explore what we can do with it.

 Changing Business Model

 Another possible reason why people don't consider digital art real is that they can't sell it to galleries or collectors like they do with works done in physical media.
 People are concerned that artists (along with a whole ecosystem of art dealers) can not make a living if there are no originals (vs. digital copies) to sell.

 To respond to this, firstly, we'd like to emphasis that artistic value is NOT market value.
 If we stick to the question of whether something is real art we should really judge it by its artistic value.
 Whether it sells or not is a completely different story.
 For a painting, we judge its artistic value by e.g. the use of colors or composition, which you can also find in digital art.

-Second, business models can adapt to changes.
+Secondly, business models can adapt to changes.
 A century ago, musicians made a living by performing live.
 With the invention of sound recorder, musicians don't lose their job simply because there is a way to playback their music.
 Instead, a whole ecosystem of record companies & distributors came into existence.
 And then came the digital age, when people don't buy CD's as often.
-Record companies could blame digital music making it easy to pirate.
+Record companies could blame digital music making it easy to be pirated.
 Then Apple fights the problem by providing a way to get legit music easier than looking for pirated copies.
-And if you think those big companies are paying artists too little royalty , now independent artists can sell their music, art or tutorials via sites like Gumroad with a much bigger cut, effectively democratizing art selling by creators.
+And if you think those big companies are paying artists too little royalty , now independent artists can sell their music, art or tutorials via sites like Gumroad with a much bigger cut, effectively democratizing art selling for creators.

 We are half way through October now and have you started your Inktober yet?
 This year, Angela Wong a.k.a.
 GingerCatSneeze on Tumblr. has been using Expresii to do her Inktober (re-posted with permission):